brendel-group/mission_db/docs/cli/README.md

 ```

 ### `cli.py mission list`
-List all missions in a table
+List all missions in a table\
+Sorted ascending by id

 Example:
 ```bash